Superpedestrian: Scooter sharing

 In June 2020, Zagster was bought by Superpedestrian to create an in-house shared mobility division using LINK scooters.

 Superpedestrian beat Bird in a competitive tender process in September 2020 to offer e-scooters in Seattle, US.

 By April 2021, the company was operating shared e-scooters in 21 cities and announced plans to begin e-scooter sharing services in Ireland.

 In May 2021, LINK scooters were available in 30 cities in the US, Spain, Italy and Austria.

 Superpedestrian partnered with ACI in May 2021 to launch a safety course for e-scooter riders in Italy.

 In December 2021, Superpedestrian acquired the UK subsidiary of Wind Mobility, which operates the e-scooter trial zone in Nottingham.
 The company then replaced the scooter fleet with its proprietary model.

 Silicon Republic reported in February 2022 that Superpedestrian was operating shared mobility fleets in 57 cities in the US and Europe.

 Labor

 Superpedestrian states that it has never used gig workers in its history, in contrast to the early shared e-scooter sector.

 Paul Steely White, a long-time active travel advocate in New York City, is Public Affairs Director at Superpedestrian.

 Haya Verwoord Douidri left Bird to join Superpedestrian on 1 July 2020, heading up the company's scooter expansion in Europe.

 Funding

 In December 2020, the company secured $60 million in funding to scale-up e-scooter sharing fleets.
 Investors included Citi Impact Fund.

 In February 2022, the Boston Globe revealed that Superpedestrian had secured new investment of $125 million.
 Investors included the Sony Investment Fund.

+In December 2023 TechCrunch reported that the business would close by December 31, 2023, with all scooters recalled into warehousing.